How many carbs should you consume for optimal health? That depends on your goals, preferences, and unique physiology.

 Low-carb and Keto diets have been extensively researched for benefits like weight loss, blood sugar regulation, and chronic disease risk reduction.[*][*][*] There’s less research on moderate-carb diets, but that doesn’t mean they aren’t beneficial.

-Moderate-carb diets have too many carbs to be Keto, but fewer carbs than the average American diet.[*] Researchers believe that high intakes of refined carbs (especially refined sugar) are a key driver of the US obesity epidemic.[*]
+Moderate-carb diets have too many carbs to be Keto, but fewer carbs than the average American diet.[*] Researchers believe that high intakes of refined carbs (especially refined sugar) are a key driver of the obesity and diabetes epidemics in the US.[*]

 Someone might consider a moderate-carb diet if: